How Coherence in Writing Facilitates Manuscript Acceptance

 Coherence is an essential quality for good academic writing.
 In academic writing, the flow of ideas from one sentence to the next should be smooth and logical.
 Without cohesion, the reader will not understand the main points that you are trying to make.
 It also hampers readability.
 Cohesion necessarily precedes coherence.
-There is a difference between the two terms: cohesion is achieved when sentences are connected at the sentence level, whereas as coherence is achieved when ideas are connected.
+There is a difference between cohesion and coherence: cohesion is achieved when sentences are connected at the sentence level, whereas as coherence is achieved when ideas are connected.
 In addition, cohesion focuses on the grammar and style of your paper.

 Coherence also means “clarity of expression” and it is created when correct vocabulary and grammar are used.
 After all, the goal of writing is to benefit the readers.
 Without both coherence and cohesion, the readers may detect choppiness in the text and feel as if there are gaps in the ideas presented.
 Needless to say, texts without coherence are difficult to read and understand.
 It defeats the whole purpose of writing, which is to relay ideas in a clear and efficient manner.
 There are strategies that you can use to ensure coherence and cohesion in academic writing.

 Examples of Cohesive and Non-Cohesive Paragraphs

 Paragraph coherence and cohesion results in paragraph unity.
 To ensure that your paragraphs have unity, there are two things to keep in mind: it must have a single topic (found in the topic sentence) and sentences provide more detail than the topic sentence, while maintaining the focus on the idea presented.
 The paragraph below shows a lack of unity: